 SAS programmers who have experience with other programming languages sometimes wonder whether the SAS language supports statements that are equivalent to the "break" and "continue" statements in other languages.
 The answer is yes.
 The LEAVE statement in the SAS DATA step is equivalent to the "break" statement.
 It provides a way to immediately exit from an iterative loop.
 The CONTINUE statements in the SAS DATA step skips over any remaining statements in the body of a loop and starts the next iteration.

 Not all languages in SAS support those statements.
-For example, the SAS/IML language does not.
+The SAS/IML language added support for the LEAVE and CONTINUE statements in SAS/IML 15.1.
 However, you can use an alternative syntax to implement the same logical behavior, as shown in this article.

 To review the syntax of various DO, DO-WHILE, and DO-UNTIL loops in SAS, see "Loops in SAS."